Rodeo cowboys are widely considered to be among the most talented and versatile athletes in professional sports.

 Although they are not asked to snag a spiraling football out of the air, swat a 90 mph fast ball or slam dunk, the feats they must perform require they have a rare combination of technique, timing, conditioning and strength.

-Quintan Richardson swished three-pointers with amazing efficiency during the last NBA season, but it's doubtful the former Suns guard could drop from a horse, grab a steer by the horns and wrestle it to the ground as quickly as possible.
+Quintan Richardson swished three-pointers with amazing efficiency during his NBA career, but it's doubtful the former Suns guard could drop from a horse, grab a steer by the horns and wrestle it to the ground as quickly as possible.

 Cowboy Luke Branquinho steer wrestled well enough in 2004 to earn $193,614 in prize money.

-The rodeo event is so demanding and difficult that no cowboy has won back-to-back titles since Ote Berry did it in 1990-1991.
+The rodeo event is so demanding and difficult that it is rare for a cowboy to win back-to-back titles, though Ote Berry did it in 1990-1991.

 Also, not many professional baseball or basketball players have the ability -- or desire -- to ride a wild, bucking horse for eight seconds, holding nothing but a single-handhold rigging cinched around the horse's girth.